LEVEL 4

 This course requires a lot of additional study time between sessions.
 It is difficult to quantify this for Level 4 as this will vary from student to student and also will vary dependent upon other factors such as when an assignment is due to be submitted.
 It is important that the course is considered in relation to other areas of your life in order that you can give the course your time and commitment to give you the best opportunity to complete it.
 Please consider how it will fit into your current employment, family life, health issues etc.

-While undertaking a Level 4 diploma course at NCCS, you will be eligible for student membership of NCPS or the BACP.
-Once you have completed your course and gained your diploma, this will enable you to apply for full individual membership of these organisations or others.
-If you join NCPS or BACP, this will also include being placed on the Professional Standards Authority Register of Counsellors and Psychotherapists.
+While undertaking a Level 4 diploma course at NCCS, you will be eligible for student membership of the National Counselling and Psychotherapy Society (NCPS) and British Association for Counsellors and Psychotherapists (NCPS).
+Once you have completed your course and gained your diploma certification, this will enable you to apply for full membership of these organisations or others.

-From here, if you wish, you can work towards accredited status with either the BACP or NCPS (or other membership bodies).
-To become accredited, you will need to: -
+From here, if you wish, you can work towards "accredited" status with BACP or "Accredited Professional Registrant" with NCPS (there are also other membership bodies - some of which aren't recognised by the Professional Standards Authority).

 Be a registered member of the organisation you are hoping to gain accreditation with